Lexome/keydux/README.md

 # keydux

-keydux is a lightweight shared state management library for React that offers a streamlined alternative to Redux.
-It provides hooks for a minimalistic API for reading, updating, and watching state changes across your application.
-With built-in support for debouncing updates and persisting state to storage, keydux reduces boilerplate while still delivering type safety and flexibility.
+Keydux is a lightweight shared state management library for React that offers a streamlined alternative to Redux and other state management libraries.

+Keydux provides hooks for a minimalistic API for reading, updating, and watching state changes across your application.
+Unlike the Context API, updates only rerender the components that hook into each state key, not the entire component tree under the provider.
+Keydux reduces boilerplate while delivering the performance optimizations, type safety, and flexibility you would get from Redux, other state management libraries, and other handrolled solutions.

 ## Features